donsheehy/ds2viz/docsource/source/index.rst

-dsviz: A Data Structures Visualization Package
+ds2viz: A Data Structures Visualization Package
 ===============================================

 by Don Sheehy